Student Insight: What is it like being a WBS fresher?

 If I were to give a WBS fresher advice for next year, it would be to take any opportunities they get given - go to any events, whether they’re social or academic, because WBS has so much to offer.
 There’s something out there for everyone, and this way you’ll get to meet so many people with similar interests to you!
 Personally, I have made some amazing friends since I arrived, and I know they will be a part of my life for many, many years.

 What attracted me to Warwick was the mix between academic excellence and an inclusive and caring community.
-Not only is WBS one of the best business schools in the UK but it also has a very open-minded and international background which I thought was the best fit for me - an international community.
+Not only is WBS one of the best business schools in the UK but it also has a very open-minded and international background which I thought was the best fit for me - I met people from around the globe.
 As I have studied in both the French and American system I was worried that the English system was going to be very different to what I’m used to, but WBS resources have made it very easy to adapt to the new learning style.
 My advice to freshers?
 Work at the Rootes Learning Grid and party with the Warwick Business School Society!

 Yuuki Larrieu Lahargue